-One man's 1930 campaign against marijuana started a panic that would last for decades — and still isn't over.
+One man's 1930 anti-marijuana propaganda campaign started a panic that would last for decades — and still isn't over.

-This anti-reefer hysteria was, at least in part, the product of belligerent Federal Bureau of Narcotics commissioner Harry J. Anslinger's 1930 "call to arms" campaign against the plant.
+And this anti-reefer hysteria was, at least in part, the product of belligerent Federal Bureau of Narcotics Commissioner Harry J. Anslinger's 1930 one-man "call to arms" campaign against the drug.

 Harry Anslinger was the first man appointed to the newly formed commissioner position, and he was determined to make a name for himself.
 His primary target was alcohol.
 Since 1920, the country had been dry (in name if not in practice), and he was intent on enforcing the ban.

 But it wasn't long before he was a man without a cause.
 In 1933, just three years after Anslinger's appointment, Prohibition was repealed — and the purview of the Federal Bureau of Narcotics began to shrink.

 With alcohol off the table, the department's business was limited to narcotics like cocaine and heroin — drugs used by a very small percentage of the population.
 Chasing them down wasn't going to result in fame or glory any time soon.